hugues0/hugues0/README.md

 - :seedling: &nbsp;I’m currently learning **[Typescript]**
 - :speech_balloon: &nbsp;I like to talk about **Web dev** and **JavaScript**
-- :mailbox: &nbsp;Ask me about anything, I am happy to help :)
+- :mailbox: &nbsp;Ask me anything, I am happy to help :)
 - :computer: &nbsp;Connect with me on <a href="https://www.linkedin.com/in/hugues-ntwari-98457a131/" target="_blank">Linkedin </a>
 - :bird: &nbsp;Let's talk more on <a href="https://twitter.com/iAmHuguesNtwari" target="_blank">Twitter </a>